 Please send us an email including your full contact details to email@example.com, and our sales advisor for your region will make contact with you in person.

-Our standard timeframe for manufacture and delivery to our retailers ranges between six and seven weeks.
+Our standard timeframe for manufacture and delivery to our retailers ranges between eight and nine weeks.
+Depending on a particular situation, these times may be longer.
+The exact delivery time to our dealer is mentioned on our order confirmation.
 The delivery timeframe is specific to the retailer and it does not depend on Mobitec.

 No, in fact this is one of our company’s greatest advantages.
 We do not impose any minimum order, as a manufacturer.
 Given the broad range of finishes on offer, we do not manufacture any inventory.
 Everything is manufactured to order, regardless of whether the order involves one item or 100.

 Do you have a showroom, and what are the practical details?

 Yes, we have a showroom at our Head Office in Eupen, Belgium.